kloimhardt/emmy-module/README.md

 shadow-cljs watch emmy-esm
 ```

-then open in the browser: http://localhost:9000/scheme160.html
+then open in the browser: http://localhost:9000/index.html

 You can also produce the release version, but you need to start your own local web-server somehow:
 ```
 shadow-cljs release emmy-esm
 ```

+Chapter one of SICM is in scheme160.html